algesten/ductile/README.md

   -d, --delete     change incoming index operations to delete  [boolean] [default: false] -t, --transform  file with transform function  [string]
 ```

+#### Import with Index/Type in the URL

+When importing, an index or alias in the URL will override that in the
+bulk data.

 ## Examples